-As more of us are being asked to stay indoors and self-isolate, we’re going to have more time on our hands.
+As more of us are being asked to stay indoors and self-isolate, we’re going to have more time on our hands (some of us, not all).
 That probably means more time on our phones and computers!

 I think, as content creators, we owe it to our audiences to create new, relevant content for them that stays true to our brand and helps maintain a sense of normality.

 There is a lot of negative, scary, confusing content being shared right now.
 If we can contribute to creating happier, helpful digital spaces, we absolutely should.

 I say we leave the medical information and talk of pandemics to the experts, and stay in our area of expertise, giving people positive, helpful content to consume.

 Your content might help somebody do something differently, take up something new, or just provide a positive bit of respite from the worries of the world.